GauravDhamne/GauravDhamne/README.md

 # 🎯 About Me :
 <p style="font-family:verdana">
-I'm a Data Science enthusiast driven by curiosity and a passion for solving complex data challenges.
-As an MCA graduate (2026), I specialize in Machine Learning and Deep Learning, backed by strong knowledge in Statistics and Calculus to build data-driven solutions.
+I'm a Data Science enthusiast and MCA postgraduate with practical experience in Machine Learning and Deep Learning.
+Strong foundation in Statistics and Calculus, with the ability to analyze data and build predictive models to solve real-world problems.
 </p>

 </p>